jostylr/event-when/eventwhen.md

 ### Handler

 This is where we define handlers.

 The idea is that we will encapsulate all handlers into a handler object.
 When a function or something else is passed into .on and the others, it will be converted into a handler object and that object gets returned.
-If a handler object is passed in, then it gets attached.
+If a handler object is passed in, then it may get wrapped or it may not.

-This is a constructor and it should return `this`.
-Whatever value is passed in will get wrapped in a handler.
+This is a constructor and it should return `this` in most cases.

-If it is a handler with no new context, then it gets returned as is.
+If the passed in is a handler with no new context, then it gets returned as is.
 Otherwise, we take the handler's value and use it as the value but give it a new context.

 A handler can have a context.
 The closest context to an executing handler will be used.
+This is why if it is a handler, we need to grab the value and attach it to the new handler with its own context.

     function (value, context) {
         if (value instanceof Handler) {